paytrail/api-documentation/docs/migration-guide.md

 #### Status API

 - In legacy E2 Interface querying payment status was done with GET request to `https://api.paytrail.com/merchant/v1/payments?order_number={orderNumber}`
-  - Merchant defined stamp and reference used for locating the payment
+  - Merchant defined order number used for locating the payment
-  - XML response with status only
+  - JSON response with status and payment method ID

 - New status API is called with GET to `https://service.paytrail.com/payments/{transactionId}`
   - Payment API issued transaction ID used
-  - HMAC signed JSON response with more information than just the status
+  - HMAC signed JSON response with various information

 ## New endpoints in the new API